 Children under 12 are exempt.
 Visitors arriving by sea will be quarantined.
-All travelers will be assessed by the Port Health Authorities and will continue to be monitored for up to 14 days.
+All travelers will be assessed by the Port Health Authorities and will need to undergo a 14-day quarantine.

 On January 25, the Aruba Government closed its borders with Brazil until further notice.

 Travelers should upload their negative COVID-19 PCR test results to their online ED card prior to travel.
 Check it here.